yamatias/BasicFlixterApp/README.md

 # BasicFlixterApp
-# Project 1 - *Name of App Here*
+# Project 1 - Flixter

-**Name of your app** shows the latest movies currently playing in theaters.
+Flixter shows the latest movies currently playing in theaters.
 The app utilizes the Movie Database API to display images and basic information about these movies to the user.

-Time spent: **X** hours spent in total
+Time spent: 6 hours spent in total

 ## User Stories

 The following **required** functionality is completed:

-* [ ] User can **scroll through current movies** from the Movie Database API
+* [x] User can **scroll through current movies** from the Movie Database API

 The following **optional** features are implemented:

 * [ ] For each movie displayed, user can see the following details:
-  * [ ] Title, Poster Image, Overview (Portrait mode)
+  * [x] Title, Poster Image, Overview (Portrait mode)
   * [ ] Title, Backdrop Image, Overview (Landscape mode)
-* [ ] Layout is optimized with the [ViewHolder](http://guides.codepath.com/android/Using-an-ArrayAdapter-with-ListView#improving-performance-with-the-viewholder-pattern) pattern.
+* [x] Layout is optimized with the [ViewHolder](http://guides.codepath.com/android/Using-an-ArrayAdapter-with-ListView#improving-performance-with-the-viewholder-pattern) pattern.
-* [ ] Display a nice default [placeholder graphic](http://guides.codepath.com/android/Displaying-Images-with-the-Picasso-Library#configuring-picasso) for each image during loading.
+* [x] Display a nice default [placeholder graphic](http://guides.codepath.com/android/Displaying-Images-with-the-Picasso-Library#configuring-picasso) for each image during loading.
-* [ ] Allow user to view details of the movie including ratings and popularity within a separate activity or dialog fragment.
+* [x] Allow user to view details of the movie including ratings and popularity within a separate activity or dialog fragment.
-* [ ] Improved the user interface by experimenting with styling and coloring.
+* [x] Improved the user interface by experimenting with styling and coloring.
-* [ ] Apply rounded corners for the poster or background images using [Picasso transformations](https://guides.codepath.com/android/Displaying-Images-with-the-Picasso-Library#other-transformations)
+* [x] Apply rounded corners for the poster or background images using [Picasso transformations](https://guides.codepath.com/android/Displaying-Images-with-the-Picasso-Library#other-transformations)
 * [ ] Apply the popular [Butterknife annotation library](http://guides.codepath.com/android/Reducing-View-Boilerplate-with-Butterknife) to reduce boilerplate code.
 * [ ] Allow video trailers to be played in full-screen using the YouTubePlayerView from the details screen.

 The following **additional** features are implemented:

-* [ ] List anything else that you can get done to improve the app functionality!
+* [x] Created a Dark Mode that can be enabled or disabled by touching and holding on the main screen.

 ## Video Walkthrough